Semidefinite Programming and Nash Equilibria in Bimatrix Games: The Formulation of our SDP Relaxation

 \section{The Formulation of our SDP Relaxation}

 In this section we present an SDP relaxation for the problem of finding Nash equilibria in bimatrix games.
 This is done after a straightforward reformulation of the problem as a nonconvex quadratically constrained quadratic program.
-Throughout the paper the following notation is used. \begin{itemize} \labelitemi{$\cdot$} \item $A_{i,}$ refers to the $i$-th row of a matrix $A$. \item $A_{,j}$ refers to the $j$-th column of a matrix $A$. \item $e_i$ refers to the elementary vector $(0,\ldots, 0, 1, 0, \ldots, 0)^T$ with the 1 being in position $i$. \item $\triangle_k$ refers to the $k$-dimensional simplex. \item $1_m$ refers to the $m$-dimensional vector of one's. \item $0_m$ refers to the $m$-dimensional vector of zero's. \item $J_{m,n}$ refers to the $m \times n$ matrix of one's. \item $A \succeq 0$ denotes that the matrix $A$ is positive semidefinite (psd), i.e., has nonnegative eigenvalues. \item $A \ge 0$ denotes that the matrix $A$ is nonnegative, i.e., has nonnegative entries. \item $A \succeq B$ denotes that $A - B \succeq 0$. \item $\mathbb{S}_{k \times k}$ denotes the set of symmetric $k \times k$ matrices. \item $\Tr(A)$ denotes the trace of a matrix $A$, i.e., the sum of its diagonal elements. \item $A \otimes B$ denotes the Kronecker product of matrices $A$ and $B$. \item $vec(M)$ denotes the vectorized version of a matrix $M$, and $diag(M)$ denotes the vector containing its diagonal entries. \end{itemize}
+Throughout the paper the following notation is used. \begin{itemize} \labelitemi{$\cdot$} \item $A_{i,}$ refers to the $i$-th row of a matrix $A$. \item $A_{,j}$ refers to the $j$-th column of a matrix $A$. \item $e_i$ refers to the elementary vector $(0,\ldots, 0, 1, 0, \ldots, 0)^T$ with the 1 being in position $i$. \item $\triangle_k$ refers to the $k$-dimensional simplex. \item $1_m$ refers to the $m$-dimensional vector of one's. \item $0_m$ refers to the $m$-dimensional vector of zero's. \item $J_{m,n}$ refers to the $m \times n$ matrix of one's. \item $A \succeq 0$ denotes that the matrix $A$ is positive semidefinite (psd), i.e., has nonnegative eigenvalues. \item $A \ge 0$ denotes that the matrix $A$ is nonnegative, i.e., has nonnegative entries. \item $A \succeq B$ denotes that $A - B \succeq 0$. \item $\mathbb{S}^{k \times k}$ denotes the set of symmetric $k \times k$ matrices. \item $\Tr(A)$ denotes the trace of a matrix $A$, i.e., the sum of its diagonal elements. \item $A \otimes B$ denotes the Kronecker product of matrices $A$ and $B$. \item $vec(M)$ denotes the vectorized version of a matrix $M$. \jeffr{\item For a vector $v$, $diag(v)$ denotes the diagonal matrix with $v$ on its diagonal.
+For a square matrix $M$, $diag(M)$ denotes the vector containing its diagonal entries.} \end{itemize}

 We also assume that all entries of the payoff matrices $A$ and $B$ are between 0 and 1.
 This can be done without loss of generality because Nash equilibria are invariant under certain affine transformations in the payoffs.
 In particular, the games $(A,B)$ and ${(cA+dJ_{m\times n}, eB+fJ_{m \times n})}$ have the same Nash equilibria for any scalars $c,d,e,$ and $f$, with $c$ and $e$ positive.
 This is because